officinadata/website/README.md

 ## Editing Content

 You don’t need a copy of the website running locally to contribute.
+You could do all the editing and commits via the GitHub web interface or you could do your work in a local copy of the Git repo but without the JS app running.
+Whatever works best for your writing and editing process.

+Everything happens inside the `content` directory which includes all the articles, author profiles, media assets, standard content pages and HTML templates.

 To publish a new article, make sure you have an author profile present in the `authors` content directory.

 Create a new Markdown file in the `articles` directory.
 Give it a `title`, `summary`, link to your `author` ID and go from there.
-Add any required images and media files to the `assets` directory before linking to them in your text.
+Add any required images and media files to the `images` and `assets` directories before linking to them in your text.

 Do all your `git add` and `git commit` stuff with an appropriate commit message describing your changes.
 Once you’re happy with the state of your work, it’s time to publish.